Kyle Pitts Player Prop Bets for NFL Week 9 | Atlanta vs. New Orleans 11/7/2021

 Matchup vs. New Orleans

-- The 281.1 yards per game the Saints are conceding through the air makes them the NFL's 22nd-ranked pass defense.
+- The 281.1 yards per game the Saints are allowing through the air makes them the NFL's 22nd-ranked pass defense.

-- The Saints have given up 10 passing TDs this year (1.4 per game), ranking them sixth among NFL defenses.
+- The Saints have allowed 10 touchdowns through the air (1.4 per game).
+They are sixth in the league in that category.

 Recent Performances

-- In last week's matchup with the Panthers, Pitts grabbed two passes for 13 yards while being targeted six times.
+- In last week's outing against the Panthers, Pitts was targeted six times, picking up 13 yards on two receptions.

-- Over his last three games, Pitts has totaled 295 yards on 18 catches with one touchdown, averaging 98.3 yards per game on 24 targets.
+- Pitts has also tacked on 18 grabs for 295 yards and one touchdown during his last three games.
+He was targeted 24 times and put up 98.3 receiving yards per game.

 Pitts' Atlanta Teammates